Electrolytic Conservation Of Iron & Steel Artefacts

 A dry run: suspending the artefact

-The best material to use for suspending the artefact is thin string, as it is porous and won't affect the process where it is in contact with the artefact; the string can be tied to thin strips of wood resting across the anodes or the container.
+The best material for suspending the artefact is thin string, as it is porous and won't affect the process where it is in contact with the artefact; the string can be tied to thin strips of wood resting across the anodes or the container.
 Experiment to get the suspension height within the container correct: it shouldn't be too close to the bottom plate and obviously should be below the intended surface of the electrolyte.

 The artefact needs to be prepared for treatment by using a file or similar to carefully remove just enough rust on one edge in order to expose a small area of metal, the bare minimum required for an electrical connection to be made using a crocodile clip.
 This is a destructive action but critical to the process with no alternative, so the site of the proposed metal exposure must be chosen carefully.